Audience

 You're generating leads but the wrong ones keep showing up

-When leads consistently look right on paper but don't convert, the audience definition is usually the problem.
-Marketing is reaching people who fit a broad description but not the specific profile that actually buys and stays.
+When leads look right on paper but don't convert, the audience definition is usually the issue.
+Marketing is reaching people who fit a broad description, but not the specific persona that actually buys and stays.

 Sales and marketing disagree on what a good lead looks like

 When marketing thinks the leads are strong and sales thinks they're weak, both are probably right from where they're standing.
-The real problem is that the audience definition isn't specific enough to create agreement between the two functions.
+The real problem is that the audience definition isn't specific enough to create agreement.

 Your messaging tries to speak to everyone and lands with no one

-When the audience isn't clearly defined, messaging defaults to broad claims that don't leave anyone out.
-The side effect is that they don't resonate with anyone either.
+When the audience isn't clearly defined, messaging goes too broad to compensate.
+The side effect of that is that none of it really resonates with anyone.
 Effective messaging requires a clear, specific audience.

 Every targeting decision feels like you're making a judgment call